vtaparia/https-github.com-vtaparia-OpenProtectAI/README.md

 ### 1. Unified Enterprise Console
 - **Professional "Single Pane of Glass" UI:** A modern, intuitive layout designed for security operations, providing a comprehensive overview of the entire security ecosystem.
-- **Asset-Centric Navigation:** A master sidebar allows for seamless switching between core views: a high-level **Dashboard**, a detailed **Agent Fleet** management interface, the deep-dive **Server Intelligence** feed, and the new **Automation** workspace.
+- **Asset-Centric Navigation:** A master sidebar allows for seamless switching between core views: a high-level **Dashboard**, a detailed **Agent Fleet** management interface, the deep-dive **Server Intelligence** feed, and the powerful **Automation** workspace.
-- **Persistent AI Assistant:** A collapsible chat panel provides constant access to the Cyber Architect AI for architectural questions, code generation, and deployment guidance without leaving the console.
+- **Persistent AI Assistant:** A collapsible chat panel provides constant access to the OpenProtectAI assistant for architectural questions, code generation, and deployment guidance without leaving the console.

 ### 2. SOAR Playbook Automation
-- **Automation Workspace:** A new "Automation" view provides a user-friendly interface to create and manage simple, trigger-based automation rules (playbooks).
+- **Automation Workspace:** A dedicated "Automation" view provides a user-friendly interface to create, edit, and manage simple, trigger-based automation rules (playbooks).
 - **No-Code Playbook Editor:** Define "If-This-Then-That" logic to orchestrate security responses.
-For example: `IF Alert.Title IS "Potential Credential Dumping" THEN Create Case AND Assign to "Tier 2 SOC"`.
+For example: `IF Alert.MITRE_ID IS "T1003.001" THEN Create Case AND Assign to "Tier 2 SOC"`.
 - **Playbook Engine & Auditing:** The server's core logic runs incoming alerts against active playbooks.
 When a playbook is triggered, a "Playbook Triggered" event is logged in the Server Intelligence feed for a complete audit trail.

 ### 3. Advanced Agent Fleet Management